Ashwinreddy611/GameChat/README.md

 c) I should be able to manage the games on my wishlist with ease and be able to sort the wishlist by genre as well as alphabetically.
 > i.
 These features will be implemented when the wishlist functionaility is deployed to the website in the distant future.

+#### **Site Owner Goals:**
+a) As the site owner I should have full admin capabitlites being able to monitor and update anything I would like to on the webiste.
+This includes users, games posted and genres of games on the website.
+> i.
+As the site owner with the account 'ashwin-test' I have full admin capabilities, I can delete and edit any posts whilst still bein able to upload myself.
 ### Deployment
 #### Heroku Deployment
 * Before connecting to Heroku the app needed a procfile, requirements.txt and an env.py file that had the following variables: